Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Methodology

 where $\mathcal{P}(\mathbf{r}_i)=\{ \mathbf{p} | \mathbf{p}=\mathbf{r}_j, \mathbf{r}_j \in \mathcal{C}, \mathbf{m}_i = \mathbf{m}_j \}$ is the set of positive embeddings for the anchor embedding, with the class (inlier or outlier) of the anchor denoted by $\mathbf{m}_i$ and of the positive embedding represented by $\mathbf{m}_j$, $\mathcal{N}(\mathbf{r}_i)=\{ \mathbf{n} | \mathbf{n}=\mathbf{r}_j, \mathbf{r}_j \in \mathcal{C} , \mathbf{m}_i \ne \mathbf{m}_j \}$ is the set of negative embeddings for the anchor embedding, with the class (inlier or outlier) of the anchor denoted by $\mathbf{m}_i$ and of the negative embedding represented by $\mathbf{m}_j$.

 The overall loss function to train the RPL module is:

 where $\theta_{\text{RPL}}^a \subset \theta_{\text{RPL}}$ denotes the main layers of $\theta_{\text{RPL}}$.
-Note that the loss function~\eqref{eq:overall} is applied only to the RPL module and projection layer instead of the original segmentation model, so that our model is trained to recognise anomaly patterns in various contexts without degrading the performance of closed-set segmentation categories.
+Note that the loss function~\eqref{eq:overall} is applied only to the RPL module and projection layer instead of the original segmentation model, so that our model is trained to recognise anomaly patterns in various contexts with minimal impact to the performance of closed-set segmentation categories.

 \textbf{Inference.} During inference, the inlier segmentation map is represented by $\tilde{\mathbf{y}}$ from~\eqref{eq:inlier}, and the OoD pixels are estimated from the energy score $E(.)$ of~\eqref{eq:l_out} on the segmentation map $\hat{\mathbf{y}}$ from~\eqref{eq:outlier}, for each pixel position $\omega$ of a test image $\mathbf{x}$.
 We also apply Gaussian smoothing to produce the final energy map, following previous works~\cite{tian2021pixel, jung2021standardized}.